The following eulogy, written by firemen that Chief Hartman led, is a wonderful testimony to the man he was.

 By His Fellow Firemen From Wexford

 We the members of the Wexford Volunteer Fire Company are gathered here to pay our respects to our Chief and leader of the past 12 years- Clarence Hartman.
-It is difficult for us to express in words our true feelings for Clarence for he was not an ordinary man, but rather a man with strong chracter and wonderful personality.
-I believe that if the rest of us here today could have the choice of selecting for our children their character and personality that we would pattern them after Clarence Hartman..
+It is difficult for us to express in words our true feelings for Clarence for he was not an ordinary man, but rather a man with strong character and wonderful personality.
+I believe that if the rest of us here today could have the choice of selecting for our children their character and personality that we would pattern them after Clarence Hartman.

-For Clarence was always friendly, he got along well with everybody, and had a great sense of humor.
+For Clarence was always friendly, he got along well with everybody and had a great sense of humor.
 He had a perpetual smile that was contagious and when you talked to Clarence on any subject, you came away feeling a little better.
 Clarence liked people and people liked Clarence.
 He was a sincere, straightforward man who tried to please everybody and came as close to accomplishing that as anybody I know.

-As for our Fire Chief the last twelve years, Clarence has done a truly outstanding and remarkable job.
+As for our Fire Chief for the last twelve years, Clarence has done a truly outstanding and remarkable job.
 He had a thorough knowledge of fire fighting equipment and how to use it.
-He was abreast of all the techniques of fighting fires and the dangers to occupants and fire fighters alike.
+He was abreast of all the techniques of fighting fires and the dangers to occupants and firefighters alike.
 This knowledge was not attained by accident, but rather by hard work and study over the years.
 Chief Hartman gave freely of his own time to improve his skills for the betterment of the fire company and thus for the benefit of the community.

-Chief Hartman was a believer in the need for a skilled fire fighting force and instituted training programs for the men.
+Chief Hartman was a believer in the need for a skilled firefighting force and instituted training programs for the men.
 He spent countless hours passing on his own knowledge to others and never lost his patience at even the most elementary question.
 But the best training technique he had was the example he set for the men.
 For Clarence was a doer who never asked anybody to do anything he himself would not do.

 Chief Hartman contributed immeasurably to a mutual respect that exists between Wexford and nearby fire companies.
 For his sincere willingness to cooperate and assist others has been aided in developing a spirit de corps between companies.